MonashMath/SCI1022/Git.md

 The first step to start contributing to a project (e.g., [a scientific computing software package](https://github.com/nschloe/awesome-scientific-computing)) hosted on a Cloud service such as GitHub,  consists on performing an operation referred to as "cloning a remote repository".
 This is achieved by means of the `git clone` command.
 This operation **fully copies all files and folders and project history stored in a remote repository into a new directory on the local file system**.
 This new directory becomes itself a full repository.
 (Recall, from [Section 1.1](#11-version-control-in-a-nutshell), that Git is a distributed VCS.)

 One of the most useful features of Git is its ability to let us recover from errors that would otherwise be **catastrophic**.
 Perhaps the most serious mess that one can make is to (unintentionally) remove the local folder containing the Git repository.
-In our particular scenario, as we do not have local changes to be staged, changes stagged, nor commits pending to be pushed to the remote repository at GitHub, this would not lead to lost work, as we can clone the remote version of the repository from GitHub.
-Therefore, let us (intentionally) remove our project's local Git repository (because of obvious reasons, **please be extremely careful** to ensure that you type exactly the commands in the next box, and **not**, e.g, `rm -Rf ~/`):
+In our particular scenario, as we do not have local changes to be staged, staged changes, nor commits pending to be pushed to the remote repository at GitHub, this would not lead to lost work, as we can clone the remote version of the repository from GitHub.
+Therefore, let us (intentionally) remove our project's local Git repository (because of obvious reasons, **please be extremely careful** to ensure that you type exactly the commands in the next box):

 ```
 $ cd ~/Documents/
 $ rm -Rf myproject
 ```

 If we did not have a copy of the local repository on GitHub, there would be no hope of recovering the contents of the `myproject/` folder.
-Fortunately, we have it, and we can clone the remote repository into the local file system as:
+Fortunately, since we do, we can clone the remote repository into the local file system as:

 ```bash
 $ cd ~/Documents/